ketakiii/AI-Agent-for-NOG-Stock-Prediction/README.md

 ## Why Analyze Northern Oil & Gas (NOG)?

-Northern Oil & Gas (NYSE: NOG) is a key player in the U.S. shale oil industry, specialising in non-operating interests in high-quality oil & gas assets.
+Northern Oil & Gas (NYSE: NOG) is a key player in the U.S. shale oil industry, specializing in non-operating interests in high-quality oil & gas assets.
 It presents a compelling forecasting challenge for several reasons:

-- **High Sensitivity to Macroeconomic Trends**: NOG's stock is closely tied to crude oil prices, interest rates, and global energy demand-making it ideal for studying the interplay between commodity markets and equities.
+- **High Sensitivity to Macroeconomic Trends**: NOG's stock is closely tied to crude oil prices, interest rates, and global energy demand—making it ideal for studying the interplay between commodity markets and equities.
 - **Energy Sector Volatility**: The energy sector is inherently cyclical and volatile, offering rich patterns for time series modeling and anomaly detection.
 - **Market Relevance**: As a mid-cap stock in a critical sector, NOG is a useful proxy for understanding broader market behavior in energy and commodities.
 - **Actionable Use Case**: Forecasting NOG prices has real-world use cases in portfolio allocation, algorithmic trading strategies, and hedging oil price exposure.